ConservationColorado/asana-hire/docs/guide-to-local-setup.md

-# Running `asana-hire` locally with Docker Compose
+# Running `asana-hire` locally with Docker

+You can always run the frontend and backend of the application separately using `npm run` and `mvn exec:java`, respectively.
+However, Docker increases the parity between your development and production environments.
+Containers also give you a neat way of injecting configuration across the application just in time with environment variables.

-These steps are useful for running the application locally, for example in development.
+These steps will walk you through how to use Docker to run the application locally, for example in a development environment.

 ## Prerequisites to running locally